Meggin/inclusive-web-project/journal/first-10-days.md

 * Would love to create the website around the tech privilege walk, and expose the metrics on the site for people who've taken the test.
 Also would like to get a sense of demographics too, and compare to results.
 For example, my score seemed quite low for someone like me with so much privilege (-3).
 * Follow up on dev.to posting: https://dev.to/meggin/lets-build-a-more-inclusive-web-developer-community-4f6o.

+## Day 10 - Thursday, May 24, 2018
+Today is the first 10th day.
+Woot!
+It took me 15 days to get to 10 days.
+I plan to write a blog post to capture some key learnings, and to create a list of the best actions that I think might be useful to work on.

+### Group I'm thinking about today
+Interestingly enough, today I'm thinking about some of the developers I work with who one would assume are the main-stream, included group.
+These are mainly white men with computer science degrees from reputable universities who've worked on hard projects and succeeded.
+Many of these men are married with children, and most of their wives do not work.

+I am often amazed at the visible hours they put into their jobs.
+And I wonder about that-- about whether or not I can ever be as successful as any of these men, given that I need to be with my children in the morning, getting them ready for school, and I need to be with my children in the evening, when we have dinner, do homework, play games, snuggle.

+It is a strange thing to think about, and honestly, I'm uncomfortable.
+But I do believe that as I'm thinking of all the groups that may be excluded-- I should also keep my unconscious bias and deeper darker thoughts in check.
+I do need to think about who exactly I presume to be in the included group-- and what that inclusion looks like.

+Because here's the reality-- we are only going to build a more inclusive web, if that is to the benefit of everyone.

+### Actions completed
+* Completed first 10 days!

+### Actions to follow up on
+* Write the blog post!